OptiMaL-PSE-Lab/REINFORCE-PSE/README.md

 ## Code execution

-Run `python main.py` to execute the whole logic:
+Run `python main.py` to execute the whole logic (use `--help` for a list of available parameters):

-* Pretrain policy with linearly increasing controls over time.
+* Pretrain policy to yield predefined function forms that satisfy the constraints.
 * Train policy for large iterations over simpler model.
 * Freeze inner weights of policies and retrain last layers with complex model with fewer iterations.

-Current reward is printed over console and relevant profiles are stored in a `./figures/` subdirectory.
+Evolving reward is printed over console.
+Relevant data is stored in `results/.../data` and relevant profiles are stored in a `results/.../figures/`.

 Main parameters (more available in command line interface from `main.py`):

 * method: 'ppo' or 'reinforce'
 * episode-batch: number of sample episodes run to estimate loss function
-* chained-steps: gradient descent steps taken after episode sampling (usually 1 for REINFORCE and ~5 for PPO)
+* chained-steps: gradient descent steps taken after episode sampling (usually 1 for REINFORCE and ~3 for PPO)
 * iterations: repetitions of sampling and optimize step

 ### Evolution of action distributions of sampled episodes